a2bprotocol/v0/README.md

 #### Onboarding

 After Ariel joins the A2B protocol, she can mint her own fungible tokens (FTs), and her new non-fungible tokens (NFTs) will be created under A2B protocol.
 To support her, Ariel's fans become owners of her FTs.
-Ariel sets a parameter for each of her NFTs which determine the amount of revenue to be distributed to the NFT token pool (NTP) royalties.
-Ariel also establishes a threshold for her NTP.
+Ariel sets a parameter for each of her NFTs which determine the amount of revenue to be distributed to the NFT token Buffer (NTB) royalties.
+Ariel also establishes a threshold for her NTB.
 A decentralized exchange is created for Ariel's FTs through her A2B smart contract, and she provides the initial liquidity for the exchange.
 Her fans then followed suit.

-#### Revenue Distribution
+#### Revenue Routing

-When Ariel's NFTs are traded and generate royalties, a predetermined portion of the royalties is directed towards the NFT Token Pool (NTP).
-Once the NTP accumulates enough tokens as defined by Ariel, these tokens will be used to purchase and burn Ariel's FTs.
+When Ariel's NFTs are traded and generate royalties, a predetermined portion of the royalties is directed towards the NFT Token Buffer (NTB), then routed to the AMM to swap Ariel's FTs.
 The more FTs a holder has, the more appreciation they will receive.

 #### Decentralized Token Exchange